 If your business will be impacted by construction work in your area, we encourage you to take a proactive approach by engaging with the project manager and other local small businesses.

 Our ‘Preparing for local construction works – A guide for small business’ includes a range of practical hints and tips for small business owners to help you prepare for any upcoming construction within your area as well as steps you can take during construction to minimise the impact to your business.
 The guide covers topics such as:

 - questions to ask the project manager about the construction project

 - developing a financial strategy for the construction period

 - working with other effected businesses to minimise construction related disruptions.

 The guide to preparing for local construction works is available to download as a PDF (24-pages, 476KB).

-State and Local Government stakeholders are encouraged to contact our project manager for more information about Small Business Friendly projects:
+State and Local Government stakeholders are encouraged to contact our project manager for more information about the Small Business Friendly Projects initiative:

 T: 13 12 49

 To provide additional support to small businesses impacted by construction works, you can refer them to: